Frequently Asked Questions Compensation Program

 How is starting pay determined?

-Starting salaries are based on candidates' job qualifications, work experience, salary history, and the Market Reference Range for each position.
+Starting salaries are based on candidates' job qualifications, work experience, and the Market Reference Range for each position.
 Starting salaries typically fall within the minimum and midpoint of the salary range.
-In order to attract highly skilled and experienced performers or to respond to specific market conditions, however, exceptions may be made.
+In order to attract highly skilled and experienced performers or to respond to specific market conditions, however, exceptions may be considered.